If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 The best part is that this method helps you identify the types of content that you may not have considered before.

-Imagine your initial plan is to focus on creating blog posts around a specific keyword.
 But after conducting a content gap analysis, you see that your audience is seeking video content around that keyword.
 The optimal solution here would be to produce a video instead.

-The same goes for images, infographics, eBooks, and so on.
-It’s all about finding the right balance between different types of content so that you don’t end up spreading yourself too thin.
+It’s all about finding the right balance between different content types so that you don’t end up spreading yourself too thin.

 What Makes Content Gap Analysis Significant?